 11. Chattahoochee River National Recreation Area

-Johns Bridge Park is not the only place to enjoy the natural splendour of the Chattahoochee River from Peachtree Corners.
+Johns Bridge Park is not the only place to enjoy the natural splendor of the Chattahoochee River from Peachtree Corners.

 Its national recreation area covers 15 individual ‘units’ located at some of the river’s most picturesque areas, along 77 km of the river from Lake Lanier to Atlanta.

 One of the largest units is Cochran Shoals park, with easy access to the riverside thanks to a multi-use trail.

 Alternatively, Island Ford between Sandy Springs and Roswell plays host to the recreation area’s headquarters.
 Visitors will find an informative visitor center here, roughly 20 minutes from Peachtree Corners.

 12. Millennium Gate Museum

 This is one of Atlanta’s more unusual attractions.
 It is located in the city’s Midtown, right in the middle of 17th Street in the Atlanta Station district.